wp-plugins/studypress/readme.txt

 == Frequently Asked Questions ==

-= How I can include a lesson or a quiz in a post or a page? =
+= How I can include a lesson or a quiz in my web site? =

-Clic on the publish button in the lessons or quizzes list, a post will be created automatically.
+StudyPress offers several ways to integrate lessons and quizzes on your web site 1- To include a lesson on a post, you have to click on the publish button in the lessons or quizzes list, and a post will be created automatically.
-If you want to integrate a lesson or a quiz in a page you can copy the short code, present in the created post, and past it in a page.
+2- If you want to integrate a lesson or a quiz in a page you can copy the short code, present in the created post and past it in your page.

-= How I can include a course in a post or a page? =

-A course is a set of lessons and quizzes.
-You don't have to integrate it in a page or a post.
+3- Since a course is a set of lessons and quizzes, you don't have to integrate it in a page or a post.
 You have just to add it into your site menu as a menu element.
-Go to "Appearance" -> "Menus" -> "Course", check your course and clic "Add to Menu".
+Go to "Appearance" -> "Menus" -> "Course", check your course and click "Add to Menu".

-= How I can add the course element in "Dashboard" -> "Appearance" -> "Menus"? =

-Go to "Dashboard" -> "Appearance" -> "Menus" -> "Screen options" -> and check "Course"
+If you have not activated yet the course option in the menu dashboard, you have to go to "Dashboard" -> "Appearance" -> "Menus" -> "Screen options" -> and check "Course"

 == Screenshots ==